tomhollander/TeslaAuth/README.md

 # TeslaAuth library for C# / .NET Core

-Helper library to authenticate to Tesla Owner API Includes support for MFA.
+Helper library to authenticate to Tesla Owner API.

+Includes support for MFA.

 This code is heavily based on [Christian P](https://github.com/bassmaster187)'s